Kmaina32/SafePass/src/DOCUMENTATION.md

 ## 6. AI Prompt Journal

-*(This section is for you to fill out based on your experience building this project with the AI.)*
+This section documents my experience building this project with an AI coding assistant.

 **Prompt 1:**
 - **Prompt:** "How can I add Firebase authentication with Google Sign-In to my Next.js application?"
 - **AI's Response Summary:** The AI provided the necessary steps to install Firebase, configure a project, create the `firebase.ts` file, and implement a sign-in button using `signInWithPopup`.
-- **My Evaluation:** This was extremely helpful and saved a lot of time reading through documentation.
+- **My Evaluation:** This was extremely helpful and saved a lot of time I would have spent reading documentation.
 It gave me a clear, actionable plan.

 **Prompt 2:**
-- **Prompt:** "I need to store user data in Firebase Realtime Database.
-Each user should only be able to access their own data.
+- **Prompt:** "I need to store user data in Firebase Realtime Database where each user can only access their own data.
 Show me how to structure the data and write it from my Next.js app."
 - **AI's Response Summary:** The AI suggested structuring the database with a top-level `users` key, followed by each user's unique ID (`uid`).
 It provided code examples using `ref()` and `set()` from the Firebase SDK to write data to the correct user-specific path.
 - **My Evaluation:** The suggested data structure was logical and scalable.
 The code examples were correct and easy to adapt.

 **Prompt 3:**
-- **Prompt:** "My app shows a hydration error in Next.js because I was checking for a user on the client side.
+- **Prompt:** "My app shows a hydration error in Next.js because I'm checking for a user on the client side.
 How do I fix this?"
 - **AI's Response Summary:** The AI explained that the error occurs because server-rendered content (no user) mismatches the client-rendered content (user detected).
 It suggested using a `useMounted` hook to delay rendering of client-side-only components until after the component has mounted in the browser, showing a skeleton loader in the meantime.
 - **My Evaluation:** This solved a complex issue that is common in server-rendered applications.
 The solution was elegant and followed best practices.